Brady tops 600 career TD passes, Buccaneers rout Bears 38-3

-TAMPA, Fla. – Tom Brady became the first player to throw 600 career touchdown passes, and the Tampa Bay Buccaneers routed the Chicago Bears 38-3 on Sunday for the best seven-game start in franchise history.
+“It’s really cool.
+I got it in the bag over there.
+Mike gave it away and said: ‘Man, I’m sorry.’
+I said, that's all right, I’m sure they’ll figure out a way to get it back," Brady said after the defending Super Bowl champion routed the Chicago Bears 38-3.

+“I don’t actually keep too many things.
+In that circumstance I felt like that might be a good one to keep.
+He’s going to get something nice in return," Brady added of the fan.
+"We’ll give him a helmet, a couple of jerseys or something.
+That was really cool of him to do that.”

-The defending Super Bowl champions won their fourth straight game, improving to 6-1 and avenging one of their five regular-season losses from a year ago, with Brady completing 20 of 36 passes for 211 yards and four TDs.
+The Bucs (6-1) won their fourth straight game for the best seven-game start in franchise history.
+They also avenged one of their five 2020 regular-season losses, with Brady completing 20 of 36 passes for 211 yards and four TDs.

+“I just think about all the guys that shared it with me," the 44-year-old seven-time NFL champion said.
+"That’s the reality.
+There’s nothing about this sport that you do by yourself.
+It’s the ultimate team sport.
+It challenges you physically, mentally, emotionally every week every day at practice. ...
+I’m just grateful to have amazing teammates, coaches.

+"To be able to do this for as long as I have is a really incredible blessing in my life.”

 The Tampa Bay defense did its job, too, limiting the offensively challenged Bears (3-4) to Cairo Santos’ second-quarter field goal and sacking rookie Justin Fields four times, forcing two fumbles.
 Dee Delaney had one of the Bucs’ three interceptions, a first-quarter pick that led to Brady’s 599th career TD pass.

+“Times like this, times when you get beat, blown out, you’ve got two choices," said Fields.
+The Bears are the only team averaging more yards per game rushing than passing this season.
+“You can either say, that’s it, I’m going to stop working, I’m going to stop playing, or you can go the other route and say I’m going to keep working.
+I know me, myself, no matter how many picks I throw, no matter how many Ls we take, I’m going to keep going.
+That’s just the fact.”

-With Antonio Brown and Rob Gronkowski sidelined by injuries, Mike Evans had big day receiving for the Bucs, finishing with six catches for 76 yards and three TDs, including a 9-yarder that gave Brady No. 600 with six seconds remaining in the first quarter.
+With Antonio Brown and Rob Gronkowski sidelined by injuries, Evans had a big day with six catches for 76 yards and three TDs, including a 9-yarder that gave Brady No. 600 with 6 seconds remaining in the first quarter.

 Evans also had scoring receptions of 2 and 8 yards as the Bucs built the lead to 35-3 at halftime.
 Chris Godwin had eight catches for 111 yards and a 5-yard reception set up by Delaney’s interception.
 Rookie Jaelon Darden’s 43-yard punt return led to Leonard Fournette’s early 2-yard TD run.

-Fields, meanwhile, fell to 2-3 as the Bears starter.
+Fields, meanwhile, fell to 2-3 as a starter.
 The first-round draft pick finished 22 of 32 for 184 yards and three interceptions.
 He also lost two fumbles and has now been sacked a league-leading 22 times.

+Chicago's turnovers contributed to the Bucs scoring four of their five touchdowns on drives that started inside Bears territory.

+“When Tom Brady and that offense start inside the 40 whatever it was, four or five or six times, that’s a lot," Bears coach Matt Nagy said.
+“It’s advantage them, and they’re going to make you pay for it.”

-Brady improved to 7-1 all-time against Chicago, the lone setback a 20-19 loss in a game last October that's best remembered for ending with the seven-time Super Bowl champion losing track of downs with Tampa Bay trying to move into position to attempt a potential winning field goal.
+Brady improved to 7-1 against Chicago, the lone setback a 20-19 loss in a game last October best remembered for ending with the seven-time Super Bowl champion losing track of downs with Tampa Bay trying to move into position to attempt a field goal.

 The Bucs didn’t leave anything to chance this time.